andrewchen04/andrewchen04.github.io/_pages/coursework.md

 ## Freshman Year
 * Spring 2021
-  * ECON 1: Introduction to Economics (Macro & Micro)
+  * ECON 1: Introduction to Economics
+    * Macroeconomics and Microeconomics
   * MATH 16A: Analytic Geometry and Calculus
   * NUSCTX 11: Introduction to Toxicology
   * POLSCI 112C: History of Modern Political Theory (19th and 20th Centuries)